6 Must Have Skills for Working as a Fit Model

 Before garments hit the stores, they have to go through a rigorous design process that takes the garment from a simple concept to an exceptional product.
 And at the heart of it all is a very important person who few people know about: the fit or fitting model.

 A fit model is a behind-the-scenes model who basically test drives clothing for a designer.
-Acting as a live mannequin, he or she is able to help a company’s design team see how the garment looks and moves on a real, live person.
+Acting as a live mannequin, he or she can help a company’s design team see how the garment looks and moves on a real, live person.
 Fit modeling isn’t as glamorous as, say, fashion modeling (you’ll never appear in a photo shoot or a runway show) but many models find it satisfying to work side-by-side with the people who make fashion a reality.

 Intrigued?
 Here are a few basic requirements to get a job as a fit model.